Holistic Weight Loss: A Gentle Mind-Body Approach

 Weight is rarely just about food or exercise.

 The body is not a machine to be forced into compliance.
 It is a living, adaptive system shaped by stress, safety, emotional history, nervous-system regulation, digestion, sleep, and energy availability.
-When these foundations are overlooked, the body does what it is designed to do.
+When these foundations are ignored, the body does what it is designed to do.
 It protects.

-Why Traditional Weight Loss Approaches So Often Fail
+Why Traditional Weight Loss Approaches Often Fail

-Eat less.
+• Eat less.

-Move more.
+• Move more.

-Push harder.
+• Push harder.

-This pattern is explored in depth in
+This pattern is explored more fully in

 Why Diets Don’t Work for Long-Term Weight Loss